Skip to content

 Mutual recognition of non-compliance

-If a product is found non-compliant in one Member State, all other Member States are notified through the Safety Gate system.
+If a product is found non-compliant in one Member State, other Member States can be alerted through EU market-surveillance cooperation mechanisms; Safety Gate is used where the case involves a serious product-safety risk.
 This means:

 Joint enforcement actions